Aynug/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to th
+a script that prints the effective username of the current user.

-e user betty.